Category Archives: Residential Rainwater Collection

 Rainwater starts off relatively cleaner than surface water.
 With simple filtration, non potable applications can be the answer to digging a new or additional wells.
 With proper filtration and disinfection for potable use, water quality can exceed that of wells or community water without the added chlorine.
 Large roof areas found on farms can supply enough water for dairies, livestock and domestic use.
 A study of average rainfall and roof area can guarantee the amount of water you can collect.

-How To Benefit from Rainwater Collection in a Rural AreaThe return on investment of a rainwater harvesting system for a farm can be as little as 3 years, saving thousands per year on water costs.
+Metal silo in a forested residential area under construction.The return on investment of a rainwater harvestingsystem for a farm can be as little as 3 years, saving thousands per year on water costs.

 For the rural homeowner with large landscaping, water demand can be expensive.
 A larger cistern as a supplementary source can save money on your monthly bill from the water district.
 Whether your needs are large or small for water use you can benefit from rainwater collection in a rural application.